onflow/random-coin-toss/README.md

 - [Pull request introducing the `RandomBeaconHistory` system smart contract.](https://github.com/onflow/flow-core-contracts/pull/375)
 - [FLIP 123: _On-Chain randomness history for commit-reveal schemes_](https://github.com/onflow/flips/pull/123) describes the need for a commit-and-reveal scheme and discusses ideas for additional convenience functionality to further optimize the developer experience in the future.
+- For more on Cadence Arch pre-compiles and accessing random values from EVM on Flow, see documentation on the [Cadence Arch precompiled contracts](https://developers.flow.com/evm/how-it-works#precompiled-contracts).